Footsteps of Hillary

 TRIP CHANGES FOR 2016:

 From 1st January 2016 this trip name will change to Everest Base Camp.
+As Nepal recovers from the earthquake some itinerary changes may be necessary.

 Day 1 - Kathmandu (1360m)